-In case you’ve been living in a cave somewhere and don’t know what an elevator pitch is – it’s a way of communicating an idea, product or service and it’s associated value proposition in a short period of time.
+In case you don’t know what an elevator pitch is – it’s a way of communicating an idea, product or service and it’s associated value proposition in a short period of time.
 The name comes from the sales concept that it should be possible to deliver a sales pitch during a brief, chance meeting – during an elevator ride for example.

 It’s been observed by various folk within the software testing community that testers haven’t historically been very good at communicating their own value.
 When commenting on a blog-post the other day it became apparent to me that some of us still aren’t.